What Is Antidepressant Withdrawal?

 People taking antidepressants should never stop “cold turkey.”
 Quitting suddenly throws the brain into a state of imbalance that can be worse than before.
 The resulting symptoms are both psychological and physical.

 Medical professionals often refer to withdrawal from antidepressants as “discontinuation syndrome.”
-This is because “withdrawal syndrome” implies an addiction is present, and antidepressants are considered non-addictive.
+This is because “withdrawal syndrome” implies a physical dependence or addiction is present, and antidepressants are considered non-addictive.
 Discontinuation syndrome and withdrawal both describe the same effects caused by quitting antidepressants.

 Some doctors believe “discontinuation” undermines the serious effects of quitting antidepressants.